Socialization and Support for those Carrying a Diagnosis: Preparing Friends and Relatives with the Resources to be Allies in Recovery

 This is a problem for everyone involved in the recovery process.
 Clinicians need to be providing psychoeducation to the friends and relatives of those with a diagnosis not just the patient to truly expect real natural support cultivated that will have a lasting impact on the life of those in recovery.
 Friends, relatives and other collaterals without psychoeducation are not only ineffective players in the recovery process but can put the diagnosed person at risk of relapse or worsening symptoms without training to respond to the diagnosed persons particular set of needs for maintaining and accessing social support and resources.

 Even more important is providing recovery focused attitudes around what to expect from someone with a specific diagnosis in terms of their capacity to socialize and access social support appropriately given where they are in the recovery process.
-It’s a skill set that’s multi dimensional and not quite as simple as telling someone to make a friend so they have someone else besides a therapist or case manager in their lives.
+This is a skill set that’s multi-dimensional and not quite as simple as telling someone to make a friend, so they have someone else besides a therapist or case manager in their lives.